koooosha/soil_moisture_forecast/README.md

 TODOs:
-The model can be deployed by FastAPI and after becomes dockerized can be used by an API call and predict the moisture for new incoming samples.
+The model can be deployed by FastAPI and after becomes dockerized can be used by an API call and predict the moisture for new incoming samples. p.s: I have used poetry for the python package handling and virtual environment creation.